 And Stencil Revolution has a stencil for every #design aesthetic to redesign your humble abode!
 I got the cutest stencils including this mermaid 🧜♀️one and use the code LOYALTY20 to enjoy a 20 percent discount on your purchase!!

 How awesome is this mermaid stencil?
 I can’t wait to add to my collection of mermaid stencils with every color of the rainbow!

 The living room (or family room, or den, or whatever you choose to call it!) is typically where your family spends most of their time together.
 Whether it’s to watch a television show once a week or for a regular family game night, this is a space for connecting face-to-face.
 That being said, it can also be a little bit hectic if you’re not careful!
 Here are a few ways to make this space more relaxing:

 - Consider Your Focal Point – More often than not, there’s just too much going on in your living room.
-To avoid sensory overload, pick a single focal point and arrange your furniture around it in a close, social manner.
+To avoid sensory overload, pick a single focal point with a wall stencil like this Reusable chevron horizontal stencil and arrange your furniture around it in a close, social manner.

 - Choose Natural Colors – The more natural and earthy your colors are, the more relaxing your space will be.
 Bright colors and big statements are okay in small doses, but don’t clutter your space with them.